Introduction

 Be location-specific: Use directional language (left, right, foreground, background) to avoid ambiguity

-Maintain consistency: Always reference lighting, mood, and style when describing what should be added or changed
+Maintain consistency: Always reference lighting, mood, and style when describing additions or changes

 Use references: Provide reference images when you have a specific look or style in mind